icub-tech-iit/documentation/docs/icub_tendons/waist_legs.md

     Use a 2mm hexagonal screwdriver to spin the motor shaft (Photo N.9)  - on both sides of iCub hips - allowing you to rotate the internal pulley (where yield the tensioners) and have it in a proper angle.

 <center>![waist](./img/waist/Waist_cable_11_foto5_6.png)</center>
 > To finish the wiring, position the head of the crimps inside their respective tensioners on both side of the inner part of the hips (Photo 7 - 8).
+Please use the rule for a proper locking of the crimp [link](#21-chest-back-and-back-pack-covers-dismounting)

 <center>![waist](./img/waist/Waist_cable_11_foto7_8.png)</center>